KES 100,000 take-home

 NSSF provides pension and benefits; both employer and employee contribute 6% of pensionable pay up to the statutory ceiling.
 This fund operates under the NSSF Act 2013, which makes contributions mandatory for formal sector workers in Kenya.
 It ensures long-term financial security through retirement savings and other social protections.

 The scheme uses a Tier I and Tier II structure to calculate deductions based on earnings levels.
 Tier I covers the lower earnings band, while Tier II applies to additional amounts up to a defined limit.
-These rates, effective from 2023 under the NSSF Act 2013, help determine deductions from your KES 100,000 salary.
+These rates, updated to the Phase 4 limits from February 2026 under the NSSF Act 2013, help determine deductions from your KES 100,000 salary.

 Contributions factor into your salary slip Kenya, showing clear payslip deductions.
 Workers on a Kenya salary structure benefit from this mandatory pension scheme.
 It integrates with voluntary EPF contributions or registered pension schemes for better retirement coverage.